Uncertainty-driven Exploration Strategies for Online Grasp Learning

 \subsection{Technical Details}

 Here we report the background configurations and hyper-parameter settings of our experiments.
 We use an ensemble of $N=3$ QR- or MV-ConvSAC agents.
-During both offline and online training, we trained both QR- or MV-ConvSAC and the baseline ConvSAC for 4000 steps with a mini-batch size of $12$ and the learning rate of $1e-4$ for both the actor and the critic.
+During both offline and online training, we trained both QR- or MV-ConvSAC and the baseline ConvSAC for 4000 steps with a mini-batch size of $12$ and a learning rate of $1e-4$ for both the actor and the critic.
 We apply data augmentation through proper affine (rotation and translation) and color jitter operations.
 For a fair comparison, all the models with different exploration strategies are trained for another 3000 steps in our ablation studies.
 During online learning, our robot will grasp from the bin with 10-17 randomly chosen objects from the online object set.
 We set the UCB ratio $\delta = 1$ in Eq. \eqref{3.12}.
 The period to transfer the networks from the training process to the inference process is set to be after every 10 steps of updates. \paragraph{Offline training} We first train all methods offline.
 The offline dataset consists of 300 scenes of random 5-10 objects.
 It can be represented by $\mathbb{D}_{offline}={\{I_c, I_n, I_d, A, Q\}_j}$, where $I_c, I_n, I_d$ are defined in Section \ref{formulation}, and $Q$ is the pixel-wise approximated ground truth $Q$-reward map.
-The approximated ground truth $Q$ map is computed simply using background subtraction to detect object regions, and then assign values proportional to the inverse of the standard devision of the object surface normals \cite{abs-2307-16488}.
+The approximated ground truth $Q$ map is computed simply using background subtraction to detect object regions, and then assign values proportional to the inverse of the standard deviation of the object surface normals \cite{abs-2307-16488}.